Hackt1vator/iRevive/README.md

 <h3 align"center">bypass done

-# install with python 3 if the steps above didn't work for you
+# install with python 3 if the steps above didn't work for you(macos)

 <h3 align"center">install here the Dependencies of Silver, it should work for iRevive also: https://www.appletech752.com/dependencies.sh
 <h3 align"center">Run bash (drag and drop here the file)